wowemulation-dev/.github/profile/README.md

 ## 🎮 What We're About

-We focus on three beloved expansions:
+We preserve and support World of Warcraft from its earliest days through Mists of Pandaria:

-- ⚔️ **Vanilla** (2004) - Where it all began
+- ⚔️ **Vanilla** (1.x) - Where it all began
-- 🔥 **The Burning Crusade** - Through the Dark Portal
+- 🔥 **The Burning Crusade** (2.x) - Through the Dark Portal
-- ❄️ **Wrath of the Lich King** - Face the Frozen Throne
+- ❄️ **Wrath of the Lich King** (3.x) - Face the Frozen Throne
+- 🌋 **Cataclysm** (4.x) - When the world shattered
+- 🐼 **Mists of Pandaria** (5.x) - Discover Pandaria's mysteries

+All these versions (1.x through 5.x) use MPQ archives, which allows us to consistently inspect and reverse engineer the game data.
 Together, we develop software and tools that let anyone experience these original games using the original client software.
 It's all about preserving gaming history! 📚

 ## 🤝 Our Mission